 Close your door, and place a sign on it indicating when you’ll be available next.
 If you’re in an open office, wear headphones.
 Even if you don’t listen to music, people are much more hesitant to disrupt your train of thought if you have something covering your ears.

 9.)
-Can a business coach help my team have better meetings?
+Can a business coach help my team have more productive meetings?

 Absolutely.
 Every single one of us sits through countless worthless meetings.
 A good business coach can help you develop strategies to change this.
 Far too many meetings are destined to deteriorate well in advance, and mostly by default.